 Where can you find Yankee Stadium, home to the 27-time World Series champions, as well as the birthplace of hip-hop and the largest urban zoo in the country?
 If you guessed the borough of The Bronx in New York City, you are correct!
 When you are looking for a quick getaway that has sports, art, history, nature, amazing food and drinks, AND is a short train ride or drive away, The Bronx is the place to be.
 In just 48 hours, you can discover many of the amazing things that make up the “Boogie Down Bronx.”
-Just remember to keep six feet apart from others not in your party and wear a mask or face covering.
+Remember to stay as local as possible and keep six feet apart from others not in your party and wear a mask or face covering.
 Call ahead and check websites and social media to make sure attractions are open and available.
-Be advised that New York has a travel advisory in effect, which requires anyone traveling from certain states to quarantine for 14 days upon entering New York State.
+Be advised that New York has a travel advisory in effect, which requires travelers from non-contiguous states to quarantine for 10 days upon entering New York State.
+Travelers may undergo COVID testing to test out.
+For more details, see the guidelines for the travel advisory here.
+Most attractions are operating with capacity restrictions and require advance ticketing or reservations, so plan before you go.

 3 pm: First stop, Wave Hill